 Today's SMHC offers many adventures and fun times for all kinds of people.. like you!
 We have easy hikes, hard hikes, backpacks, off-trails, photo contests, and cookouts, just to name a few things we do.
 Join us!

-Here is our listing of March hiking outings, work outings, and Club-wide events.
+Here is our listing of July hiking outings, work outings, and Club-wide events.
 This includes trail descriptions, meeting places, leader contact information - everything you need to participate.
+You do not have to be a member to participate, and we welcome guests and visitors who are interested in the Club.

 To commemorate these two significant anniversaries, the SMHC Board of Directors has elected to issue the following two challenges to club members: